 What my assumptions did bring to light is the complexity of the industry itself, to which I reflected upon the frustrations I’d constantly received in conversation with industry professionals.
 I realised that (some) of the systems they were talking about seemed as though they were created to be as complex as the industry infrastructure itself.
 What the tech industry should be applying to their work in industries such as fashion is the opposite methods of process creation and functions, which is simplicity.

-Someone from each function should always be available in the development process of such a system, to which the business analyst’s can play as the middle-man between the two industries that are to be merged.
-Of course, this doesn’t apply to all companies, as many are already performing these team structures, but the negativity against a lot of PLM systems, and people wanting to use more long winded methods – like Excel spread sheets and email – shows that the fashion industry in areas isn’t quite as up to scratch as it should be.
+Someone from each function should always be available in the development process of such a system, to which the business analysts can play as the middle-man between the two industries that are to be merged.
+Of course, this doesn’t apply to all companies, as many are already performing these team structures, but the negativity against a lot of PLM systems, and people wanting to use more long-winded methods – like Excel spreadsheets and email – shows that the fashion industry in areas isn’t quite as up to scratch as it should be.

 A rule I have used since the beginning of this development is that if somebody outside of the industry doesn’t understand the function with a simple explanation, it can’t be taken through to the final product.
-This has added on time to the project, resulting in a delay of the system, but what it has given us is something that we feel confident to provide to the industry, something that can help them with their organisation and efficiency, something that can be a contribution to their profits, and their longevity as a brand or company.
+This has added on time to the project, resulting in a delay of the system, but what it has given us is something that we feel confident to provide to the industry, something that can help them with their organization and efficiency, something that can be a contribution to their profits, and their longevity as a brand or company.